harvesthill/reddit-wiki-archive/steroids/bloodwork/health_markers.md

 ###Alanine amino-transferase (ALT)

 An enzyme produced primarily in the liver but also in other tissues.
 ALT is involved in amino acid and protein metabolism.
 Used as a primary marker of hepatic strain.
 Also called Serum Glutamic Pyruvic Transaminase (SGPT).
+[Commonly elevated in athletes, especially those that specialize in resistance training](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2291230/).

 ###Albumin